 This usually lead to a short back and forth involving this neophyte explaining that baby signs were much easier for infants to pick up, us countering that baby signs are easier for parents and that all language is equally easy for babies to learn.
 After a couple minutes we’d lose our patience and politely find somewhere else to be.
 We knew what we were doing, and it wasn’t baby signs.

 Fast-forward seven years.
 It turns out that raising bilingual kids is harder than I thought.

 It’s difficult to want to use your second language at home

 Basically, I didn’t have the fortitude to stick with it.
 There were three issues.
 One is easy to explain: I’m lazy.
 The second is tough to admit: as an interpreter I associated using ASL with work.
 Interpreting is mentally and physically exhausting, and after working long days I just didn’t have the mental energy to come home and process the world in my second language.
 For a child to acquire a language naturally they have to be exposed to it for long stretches.
 What I wanted at the end of the day was to cook dinner, have a beer, and just chill.

-Relationship rapport gets lost in translation
+Even baby signs gets lost in translation

 American Sign Language is not English.
 It isn’t based on English.
 It doesn’t want to be English.
 It is a separate and distinct language like any other, and as such it carries its own conversational norms.
 When I started teaching, interpreting my mentor helped me realize this through one sad fact: I’m not funny in sign language.
 This became an issue because my attempts to be clever in class were causing problems as my students weren’t getting it.
 The witty rapport and high-context conversations that many couples enjoy in one language also get lost in translation.
 The result is that the ways that my wife and I were accustomed to communicating didn’t work as well in ASL.
 Inside jokes or references to previous conversations were lost and created frustration.